 The Reilly Company successfully promoted an enclosed composting system developed in Germany called the Taulman/Weiss process.
 The Reilly Company's efforts resulted in an $11.4 million compost facility for the city of Portland, handling 40 to 60 tons per day.
 Completed in the spring of 1984, this plant was the first enclosed compost facility in the U.S. and when built was the largest of its type in the world.

 Since then, we have supplied numerous large membrane filtration projects to Sunrise Water/NCCWC, Kennewick, Washington; and Albany, Millersburg, and Warrenton, Oregon.

-The Reilly Company currently supplies process equipment from the collection system through advanced tertiary treatment including grit removal, screening, clarification, biological treatment, biosolids treatment, effluent filtration, membranes, disinfection, and chemical feed.
-We also supply odor control, specialty pumps, and specialty covers for most wastewater applications.
-In the potable water field, The Reilly Company supplies similar process equipment, steel tankage and specialty pumps, from headworks through the clear well.
+The Reilly Company supplies process equipment, pumps, specialty tanks, instrumentation, specialty covers, and odor control systems from headworks through biological treatment, biosolids treatment, effluent filtration, disinfection and chemical feed for most wastewater applications.
+In the potable water field, The Reilly Company supplies process equipment, pumps, specialty tanks and intrumentation from headworks through the clear well.